cimug-org/cim-modeling-guide/docs/index.md

 **13-February-2021**

-Click [here](https://github.com/cimug-org/cim-modeling-guide/releases/download/v1.1/CIM_Modeling_Guide_v1.1.pdf) to download the PDF release pf this version of the CIM Modeling Guide.
+Click [here](https://github.com/cimug-org/cim-modeling-guide/releases/download/v1.1/CIM_Modeling_Guide_v1.1.pdf) to download the PDF release of this version of the CIM Modeling Guide.

 !!!
 Note